ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 ## What is the timeline?

 ### Hacking Unemployment
-This challenge opens for registration on mid October 2022.
-The last date to accept the rules is 3rd November, 2022.
-More details can be found after the registration to the challenge on www.ironhacks.com
+This challenge opens for registration on October 21, 2022.
+The hack will start on November 1, 2022, and registration will close on November 5, 2022.
+The hack will end on November 21, 2022 with 3 mandatory submissions every week on Monday.
+Winners will be announced first week of December.
+More details can be found after the registration to the challenge on www.ironhacks.com.

 ## Who is eligible?